wwwtyro/AegisLuna/README.md

 Controls:

 Use the mouse to look around.
 Left click to accelerate in the direction you are looking.
 Right click to decelerate.
+Hit ESC to exit.